softwaremill/sttp/generated-docs/out/resilience.md

 Resilience covers areas such as retries, circuit breaking and rate limiting.

 sttp client doesn't have the above built-in, as these concepts are usually best handled on a higher level.
-Sending a request (that is, invoking `myRequest.send()` using an implicit backend that is in scope), can be viewed as a:
+Sending a request (that is, invoking `myRequest.send(backend)` using an implicit backend that is in scope), can be viewed as a:

 * `() => Response[T]` function for synchronous backends
 * `() => Future[Response[T]]` for `Future`-based asynchronous backends